14 Things to Know Before Trying On Wedding Dresses

 FAQs About Trying on Wedding Dresses

 Still have questions?
-No problem.
-Trying on wedding dresses is a big deal, so it's understandable if you want all of the information ahead of time.
-We're debunking some of the most common questions below.
+We have answers.
+Trying on wedding dresses is a big deal, so it's understandable to want all of the information you can get.
+Below, we're breaking down the answers to some of the most common questions and sharing even more tips for wedding dress shopping.

-In most cases, the sooner you try on wedding dresses, the better.
+Wondering when to buy your wedding dress?
+We say the sooner, the better.
 Ideally, you should start shopping for dresses about 12 months before your wedding day, or shortly after you have your wedding date and venue finalized.
 It might take you a few appointments to find your perfect wedding dress, but ultimately, you should aim to purchase your gown about nine months before your wedding.
 This leaves enough time for the dress to be made, plus time for tailoring and customizations.

 How long does it take to try on wedding dresses?